aakash-gorai/about-me/README.md

 - 👋 Hi, I’m @aakash-kumar-gorai
-- 👀 I’m interested in Web Development and Sytem Designs.
+- 👀 I’m interested in Web Development and DSA.
-- 🌱 I’m currently learning C and C++.
 - 📫 How to reach me @aakashkumar546@gmail.com

 <!---